Health & Safety

 Taking action towards healthy living!
 Again, a reminder to everyone about the importance of washing your hands and teaching your children how to wash their hands as a follow through from school to home and back again.

 All it takes is warm water and soap — and the best thing is you can work on your singing voice!
 Singing ABC or Twinkle Twinkle Little Star will be the ideal length of time to wash hands.
-If I hear singing coming from the washroom, I will smile!
+Adults this is a good practice as well.
+It then lets you know how long you should be washing your hands and that it is not just a dab, rub and run.
+That won't take care of the germs.

 Thanks for helping to prevent the spread of germs by starting this practice at home.